 And of course, for the adults, you could offer a few alcoholic options as well to make ‘hard’ hot chocolates.
 We like rum, whisky, amaretto, bailey’s, and tequila, when creating an adult hot chocolate bar.

-On our hot chocolate bar we have:
+On our hot chocolate bar we have these toppings: